Anti-WAAhnsinns Festival: Impact of the festival

 Although the 5th Anti-WAAhnsinns Festival (26–27 July 1986), a protest against the nuclear reprocessing plant, proceeded peacefully and without any violence, the state continued fighting it with undiminished rigidity.
 The opposition to the WAA ended abruptly with the sudden death of Bavaria's minister-president Franz Josef Strauss on 3 October 1988.
-The operating company DWK (Deutsche Gesellschaft für die Wiederaufarbeitung von Kernbrennstoffen = German Corporation for Nuclear Reprocessing) and the politicians in the CSU then had diminishing hopes that the WAA project could be realised successfully.
+The operating company DWK and the politicians in the CSU then had diminishing hopes that the WAA project could be realized successfully.
 On 30 April 1989, Dr. Rudolf von Bennigsen-Foerder, former chairman of the board of VEBA, announced that German energy companies would retreat from reprocessing technology.
 This came completely unexpected and filled the CSU with bitterness.
 On 31 May 1989, the DWK specifically froze the construction of the reprocessing plant and had the iron main gate closed symbolically.
 After the sudden ending for the WAA, the population's resistance diminished as well.

-Only a few might remember the matchlessness of the Anti-WAAhnsinns Festival.
-It was matchless not only because of the 100,000 visitors and all-time greatest spectrum of top musicians, who performed coherently for one special purpose – the building freeze of the WAA.
-The festival also showed that there is an opportunity for a counter-public.
-There's a chance to correct and, if necessary, to prevent the decisions of local and federal administrations in a constitutional state.
+The Anti-WAAhnsinns Festival had 100,000 visitors and a spectrum of musicians who performed for one purpose – the building freeze of the WAA.
+The festival also showed that there is an opportunity for a counter-public, and a chance to correct and, if necessary, to prevent the decisions of local and federal administrations in a constitutional state.
 At the same time, the festival suggested the possibility of peaceful protest.
-Nowadays there is a memorial stone on the former festival site “Lanzenanger” in Burglengenfeld that is to commemorate the spectacular Anti-Atom-Festival.
+Nowadays there is a memorial stone on the former festival site "Lanzenanger" in Burglengenfeld that is to commemorate the Anti-Atom-Festival.